MovingtoMars/gtkgain/README.md

 ### Building from source (recommended)

+1. Install the build dependencies (command for Ubuntu shown above)
-1. [Download](https://github.com/MovingtoMars/gtkgain/archive/master.zip) and extract the source
+2. [Download](https://github.com/MovingtoMars/gtkgain/archive/master.zip) and extract the source
-2. Use the `make`command in the directory you extracted
+3. Use the `make`command in the directory you extracted
-3. Run the binary outputted to `bin/`
+4. Run the binary outputted to `bin/`

 ### Binaries